Buy Now

 Windows.NET 10 native SDKnative SDKnative SDKnative SDKnative SDKnative SDK

-macOSSwift native SDKnative SDKnative SDKstandard BluetoothUnity pluginUnity plugin
+macOSSwift native SDKnative SDKnative SDKnative SDKnative SDKnative SDK

-Pulse uses the standard Bluetooth heart-rate service and needs no SDK.
-Muscle (EMG) & EEGenius (EEG) run through the single Unity C# plugin on mobile, VR and desktop.
+Pulse uses the standard Bluetooth heart-rate service (no SDK required) and is also native in the mobile SDKs.
+Muscle (EMG) & EEGenius (EEG) run natively in the Windows, Android and iOS/macOS SDKs — and via the single Unity C# plugin for Unity and VR apps.

 Biofeedback in virtual reality